JunwookHeo/Data_Mining/README.md

 This is an exampel of a text generator.

 ## Text Mining.ipynb
-This is an example of calculating tf*idf and consine similarity for text mining.
+This is an example of calculating tf*idf and cosine similarity for text mining.